-Here, you will find restaurants, and the water temperature is around 86 degrees.
+Here, you will find restaurants, and the water temperature is around 86 degrees F.

 The time to visit needs to be noted.

-It is better to avoid the rainy season (June through September), because the river may get dirty after the heavy rain.
+It is better to avoid the rainy season (June through September), because the river may get dirty after rain.

 There are also open-air baths with a superb view, near a hotel (Paraíso Escondido) on the mountainside.

 The rich resource of hot springs meets Mexican culture that they do not take it too seriously about safety and nature conservation in a positive and negative way; which realizes the amazing theme park.